isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... do something ...
     }

 The `noexcept` here states that I am not willing or able to handle the situation where I cannot construct the local `vector`.
-That is, I consider memory exhaustion a serious design error (on par with hardware failures) so that I'm willing to crash the program if it happens.
+That is, I consider memory exhaustion a serious design error (on par with hardware failures) so that I’m willing to crash the program if it happens.

 **See also**: [discussion](#Sd-noexcept).